 Climbing club is open to Years 5-13 and takes place all year round at the Sports Hall, Acklington Road on Thursdays 3.15-4.30pm.

 Available to all students to help build confidence and to fill student love for performing arts.
 There’s something for everyone as the club covers different aspects of performance such as singing dancing and acting.
-This club takes place in the Dance Studio on Tuesdays after school, 3.30-4.30pm.

 Code Club is a nationwide network of volunteer-led after school coding clubs for children aged 9-11.
 The projects teach children how to program by showing them how to make computer games, animations and websites, giving them the skills, confidence and opportunity to shape their world.